shopware5/devdocs/source/designers-guide/lightweight-backend-modules/index.md

 `getInstance()`

-Returns the instance uuid which is used for the communication of an app
+Returns the instance UUID which is used for the communication of an app

 **Returns**: `string | null`